Sargon of Akkad: Chronology

 Primary sources pertaining to Sargon are sparse; the main near-contemporary reference is that in the various versions of the Sumerian King List.

 Here, Sargon is mentioned as the son of a gardener, former cup-bearer of Ur-Zababa of Kish.
 He usurped the kingship from Lugal-zage-si of Uruk and took it to his own city of Akkad.
-Note that the Weidner chronicle has Sargon ruling directly after Ur-Zababa and does not mention Lugal-zage-si.
-Various copies of the king list give the duration of his reign as either 40 or 54-56 years.
-Numerous fragmentary inscriptions relating to Sargon are also known.
+The later (early 2nd millennium BC) Weidner chronicle has Sargon ruling directly after Ur-Zababa and does not mention Lugal-zage-si.
+Various copies of the king list give the duration of his reign as either 40 or 54–56 years.
+Only a few contemporary inscriptions relating to Sargon exist, though there are a number of Old Babylonian period texts that purport to be copies of earlier inscriptions of Sargon.

 In absolute years, his reign would correspond to c.
 2334–2279 BC in the middle chronology.
 His successors until the Gutian conquest of Sumer are also known as the "Sargonic Dynasty" and their rule as the "Sargonic Period" of Mesopotamian history.

 Foster (1982) argued that the reading of 55 years as the duration of Sargon's reign was, in fact, a corruption of an original interpretation of 37 years.
 An older version of the king list gives Sargon's reign as lasting for 40 years.

 Thorkild Jacobsen marked the clause about Sargon's father being a gardener as a lacuna, indicating his uncertainty about its meaning.
-Ur-Zababa and Lugal-zage-si are both listed as kings, but separated by several additional named rulers of Kish, who seem to have been merely governors or vassals under the Akkadian Empire.

 The claim that Sargon was the original founder of Akkad has been called into question with the discovery of an inscription mentioning the place and dated to the first year of Enshakushanna, who almost certainly preceded him.
-The Weidner Chronicle (ABC 19:51) states that it was Sargon who "built Babylon in front of Akkad."
-The Chronicle of Early Kings (ABC 20:18–19) likewise states that late in his reign, Sargon "dug up the soil of the pit of Babylon, and made a counterpart of Babylon next to Agade."
+The Weidner Chronicle (ABC 19:51) states that it was Sargon who "built Babylon in front of Akkad".
+The Chronicle of Early Kings (ABC 20:18–19) likewise states that late in his reign, Sargon "dug up the soil of the pit of Babylon, and made a counterpart of Babylon next to Agade".
 Van de Mieroop suggested that those two chronicles may refer to the much later Assyrian king, Sargon II of the Neo-Assyrian Empire, rather than to Sargon of Akkad.

-Some of the regnal year names of Sargon are preserved, and throw some light in the events of his reign, particularly the conquest of the surrounding territories of Simurrum, Elam and Mari, and Uru'a, thought to be a city in Elam: